 The City of Manassas has been working with Compost Crew to launch the Curbside Food Waste Composting Program.
 Since early 2021, City of Manassas residents participating in the program have collected 39,600 pounds of food scraps to be turned into compost.

-Residents who sign up to participate in the program will receive a container to separate out food scraps.
+Residents who sign up to participate in the program will receive a 7-gallon container to separate out food scraps.
 Bins are lined with compostable liners to help keep the container clean.
-Compost Crew will empty the bin and a new liner on your designated collection day.
+Compost Crew will empty the bin and a new liner on the weekly collection day.
+The current collection day is Monday (this may change as the program grows).

 For more information please contact the Compost Crew directly at (301) 202-4450.